 While you can use the funds in an HSA at any time to pay for qualified medical expenses, you may contribute to an HSA only if you have a High Deductible Health Plan (HDHP) — generally a health plan (including a Marketplace plan) that only covers preventive services before the deductible.
 For plan year 2021, the minimum deductible is $1,400 for an individual and $2,800 for a family.
 For plan year 2022, the minimum deductible for an HDHP is $1,400 for an individual and $2,800 for a family.
 When you view plans in the Marketplace, you can see if they’re "HSA-eligible."

-For 2018, you can contribute up to $3,450 for self-only HDHP coverage and up to $6,900 for family HDHP coverage.
+For 2021, if you have an HDHP, you can contribute up to $3,600 for self-only coverage and up to $7,200 for family coverage into an HSA.
+For 2022, if you have an HDHP, you can contribute up to $3,650 for self-only coverage and up to $7,300 for family coverage into an HSA.
 HSA funds roll over year to year if you don't spend them.
-An HSA may earn interest, which is not taxable.
+An HSA may earn interest or other earnings, which are not taxable.

 Some health insurance companies offer HSAs for their HDHPs.
 Check with your company.
 You can also open an HSA through some banks and other financial institutions.